Spam (food): Hong Kong

 After World War II, meat was scarce and expensive in Hong Kong, so Spam was an accessible, affordable alternative.
 The luncheon meat has been incorporated into dishes such as macaroni with fried egg and Spam in chicken soup, egg and Spam sandwiches, and instant ramen.
-Nowadays, Spam remains a staple in Hong Kong’s low to middle-income families.
+As of today, Spam is common among low to middle-income families in Hong Kong.

 South Korea

 Spam was exported to Korea post-World War II, whose population was on the brink of starvation.
 Spam returned to South Korea and was widely consumed during the Korean War.
 US soldiers deployed to South Korea used Spam as a means of trading for items, services, or information around their bases.
 Spam and other meats were smuggled out of US military installations for the local population.
 Its popularity led to the creation of the Spam kimbap (rice and vegetable filled seaweed roll) in Korean cuisine.
 Because of a scarcity of fish and other traditional kimbap products such as kimchi or fermented cabbage, Spam was added to a rice roll with kimchi and cucumber and wrapped in seaweed.
 Spam is also an original ingredient in budae jjigae (부대찌개; lit. 'army base stew'), a spicy stew with different types of preserved meat or kimchi.

-In South Korea, Spam (licensed from Hormel by CJ CheilJedang) is popular with a majority of the population.
+In South Korea, Spam, under license from Hormel by CJ CheilJedang, is popular with a majority of the population.
 As of 2004, South Korea produced and consumed more Spam than any other country except the United States.
 It is considered something of a luxury dish and is a common gift for Korean New Year combined with cooking oil and seasoning.

 Japan

 In Okinawa, Japan, the product is added into onigiri alongside eggs and used as a staple ingredient in the traditional Okinawan dish chanpurū, and a Spam burger is sold by local fast food chain Jef.
 For the 70th anniversary of Spam in 2007, cans with special designs were sold in Japan due to its popularity, primarily in Okinawa.

-Following the March 2011 earthquake, Spam sales in Japan declined, and Hormel shifted its focus to China, although Hormel did pledge to donate $100,000 along with cans of Spam for relief efforts.
+Spam sales in Japan declined after the 2011 Tōhoku earthquake and tsunami, and Hormel shifted its focus to China, although it pledged to donate $100,000 along with cans of Spam for relief efforts.

 In the summer of 2011, Burger King introduced its own version of a burger made of Spam, called 'BK Shot' Spam Burgers.
 These small burgers are filled with slices of the canned meat and were an attempt by Burger King to capitalize on Spam's popularity in Japan.
 In early 2014, Burger King also introduced the Spam and Cheese burger as a breakfast menu item.